-Course Code AGR550-19
+Course Code AGR550

 Course Title Soil erosion and conservation

 Type of course Theory and Practical

 LTP 2:0:2

 Credits 3(2+1)

 Course prerequisite B.Sc.
 (Agriculture)

-Course Objectives 1.
+Course objective 1.
 To teach the basic concepts of soil erosion and its management.

 2. To learn about the soil conservation practices and watershed

 management.

+Course outcomes CO1 Students will be aware about the concept, causes factors affecting

+erosion and its management strategies.

+CO2 Students will understand Watershed management - concept,

+objectives and its approach and also Socioeconomic aspects of

+watershed management.

+CO3 Students will be familiarized about the role of remote sensing in

+assessment and planning of watersheds.